 What you eat every day gets deposited on your teeth.
 If you don’t remove it, it starts to build up and decomposes there, resulting in tooth decay.
 Children tend to be more prone to cavities thanks to their consumption of sweets.
 However, adults also need to learn how to prevent tooth decay.

 Why do cavities form?

-Germs live in your mouth, and when they come in contact with saliva and other compounds like the acids and sugars you consume, they turn into cavities.
-These are formed when the acids you consume attack the enamel of your teeth, weakening them and causing tiny fissures to form.
+Germs live in your mouth, and when they come into contact with saliva and other compounds like the acids and sugars you consume, they turn into cavities.
+These form when the acids you consume attack the enamel of your teeth.
+They weaken them and causing tiny fissures to form.

 Tooth decay forms in those gaps as a dark or black spot on the surface of the tooth itself.
-Tooth decay is not something that can be healed with medication or time, because the latter only will worsen your condition.
+Tooth decay is not something that can be healed with medication or time.
+The latter only will worsen your condition.

-The only way to prevent the harmful bacteria from continuing to “eat” away at your tooth enamel is to eliminate the tissue that has been damaged, and replace it with a paste or special amalgam.
+There is only way to prevent the harmful bacteria from continuing to “eat” away at your tooth enamel.
+That is by eliminating the damaged tissue, and replacing it with a paste or special amalgam.

-All of this is done by your dentist.
-Cavities aren’t dangerous if they are treated in time, although it’s better to prevent them to keep your teeth in good health for many years of your life.
+All of this is carried out by your dentist.
+Cavities aren’t dangerous if they are treated in time.
+However, it’s always better to prevent them in order to keep your teeth in good health for many years of your life.

 A guide to prevent tooth decay

-The tips in this article will help you teach your children to prevent cavities from forming by promoting good oral hygiene and avoiding repeat trips to the dentist.
+The tips in this article will help you teach your children to prevent tooth decay.
+To do this you must promote good oral hygiene and thus avoid repeat trips to the dentist.

 You’ll save money, pain, and lost time…as well as promoting their better health all around.
-And by the way, you will also follow these tips to the letter and lead by example.
+And by the way, you will also need to follow these tips to the letter and lead by example.